 You might have been asking yourself, “but where is the dreaded taxi on this list?”
 Well, you don't have to wait any longer.
 According to an Arrive Alive article, research done by the CSIR indicates that nearly 20% of accidents involving minibuses having tyre failure as a contributing factor.
 This, however, doesn't exempt drivers of light moving vehicles, who according to the article, should be checking tyre pressure - including the spare, once a week or so before undertaking a long journey.

-There a number of stories in the news that speak of faulty brakes as the cause of fatal accidents - the most memorable being the KZN truck crash that claimed 22 lives.
-In a RTMC Press Briefing, faulty brakes are said to make up 9.29% of fatal accidents.
+There are a number of stories in the news that speak of faulty brakes as the cause of fatal accidents - the most memorable being the KZN truck crash that claimed 22 lives.

 It is our responsibility as drivers to not only concern ourselves with our own lives, but with the lives and well-being of those around us.
 So the next time you're out on the road, remember that you could be the reason someone makes it home or not - so do all you can to ensure that you keep your fellow road users safe.